grol-io/grol/README.md

 variadic functions both Go side and grol side (using `..` on grol side)

+Use `info` to see all the available functions, keywords, operators etc... (can be used inside functions too to examine the stack)

 See also [sample.gr](examples/sample.gr) and others in that folder, that you can run with
 ```
 gorepl examples/*.gr